Buying a speed camera detector? This guide helps you decide the best type of speed camera detector for your needs.

 The answer is to buy and drive with a dash or windscreen mounted device which warns of speed cameras locations.

 Also available to buy there are dash cams that will record events in the road ahead.
 In fact one of the in-car cameras that we sell, the Snooper DVR 4HD, also featues a speed camera detector built in to the camera device.
 This Snooper system also has a screen which means you can play back video at the scene of an incident.
-The new Road Angel Halo also features both a separate front and rear camera for recording events in front and behind your vehicle.

 There are SIX different types of systems available these are: